sedostheatre/sedos.co.uk/input/news/2020-11-30-a-christmas-carol-cast.md

 ---
 *30 November 2020*

-**Sedos announces the cast of its final online performance of 2020, Charles Dickens’ iconic ghost story celebrating the spirit of Christmas, and hope for the future, *A Christmas Carol*, adapted and directed by Peter Foster.**
+**Sedos announces the cast of its final online performance of 2020, Charles Dickens’ iconic ghost story celebrating the spirit of Christmas and hope for the future. *A Christmas Carol* is adapted and directed by Peter Foster.**

 The performance is at 7.30pm on Thursday 10 December.
 To reserve your e-tickets, email [christmas_carol@sedos.co.uk](<mailto: christmas_carol@sedos.co.uk>)